themanyone/crap/README.md

     #include "print.h"
     main
         println  "Test, four thirds", '(4/3) is', (4.0 / 3), '!',
-        println  "The character code for", 'a', "is", ('a')  // parenthesis evaluate numbers int F = 53
+        println  "The character code for", 'a', "is", ('a')  // Use parenthesis to evaluate 'a' as a number int F = 53
         print  F, "Fahrenheit is", ((F - 32) * 5.0 / 9)
         println  "Celsius."
 ```

 There are also `sprint`, `sprintln`, `fprint`, `fprintln`, `eprint`, and `eprintln`.
 The error macros, `eprint` and `eprintln`, are a convenient equivalent to `fprint(stderr)` and `fprintln(stderr)` respectively.
 These function macros also work as arguments to other functions and macros, where they return the number of bytes written.
-The `sprint` and `sprintln` macros tack data onto the end of a string much like would be expected when writing to files or terminals or preparing output to be written.
-The old `sprintf` family of functions overwrite the beginning of a string, which is not usually what anyone wants.
+The `sprint` and `sprintln` macros tack data onto the end of a string, as would be expected when writing to files or terminals, or preparing output to be written.
+The standard library `sprintf` family of functions overwrite the beginning of a string, which is not usually what anyone wants.
+But they are always there if you need them.

 Thus, `sprint(s, "hello", "world", 4); sprintln(s, "hello", "again", 5);`
 Translates to the equivalent `sprintf` standard library functions: